Perfect for arrangements.

 Peonies are not safe for human or animal consumption.

 |Light||Light shade or full sun|

 |Temperature||Prefer full sun in mild climates, light shade in hot climates|

-If you have cut peonies make sure to cut atleast 1″ off each stem on a diagonal and place in water.
+If you have cut Peonies make sure to cut at least 1″ off each stem on a diagonal and place in water.
 Room temperature will effect how quickly the blooms open.
-The warmer the room temperature the faster your peonies will open.
-Peonies drink alot of water to refill your vase frequently.
+The warmer the room temperature, the faster your peonies will open.
+Peonies drink a lot of water, so refill your vase frequently.

-Cut peony look beautiful on any table.
-Store unopened peonies in your fridge.
-Keeping them cool will extend their life span.
+Cut Peony look beautiful on any table.
+Store unopened Peonies in your fridge; keeping them cool will extend their life span.
 When ready, trim and place the stems in cool water.
 Remove any foliage below water level.
-Left over foliage can will begin to break down and produce a shorter vase life.
+Leftover foliage can begin to break down and produce a shorter vase life.